modotte/Enceladus/Server/README.md

 A synchronous Gemini protocol compliant server implementation in .NET and F#.
 Currently, serves as a static file server on Linux.

-## Features

-* Make use *index.gmi* file as fixed default homepage.
-* Handles Gemini, Markdown, and HTML MIME types.
-Others will be treated as plain text.
-* Handle subdirectories.

 ## Status

 Experimental (on Linux only)